Inklingo

 When used figuratively, this word doesn't change its form; it just describes a journey through life instead of a physical walk.

-The most common confusion is between 'curso' and 'clase'.
-Remember, 'curso' refers to the entire program or series of lessons (like 'a cooking course'), while 'clase' usually refers to a single lesson or the scheduled time you attend it (like 'my Spanish class').
+The most frequent confusion is between 'curso' and 'clase'.
+Remember, 'curso' is the overall program or series of lessons (like 'a cooking course'), while 'clase' refers to the actual scheduled meeting or lesson itself (like 'my Spanish class').
+Think of 'curso' as the container and 'clase' as the content within that container.

 Learn Spanish with Inklingo